xenondevs/Docs/docs/nova/admin/setup.md

                 force_path_style: false # Forces path style URLs (Defaults to false)
             ```

+        === "Patreon Upload Service"

+            Patrons are given access to upload to our servers.
+            Due to hosting costs and the potential for abuse, this service is only available to Patrons and not available publicly.

+            Example config:

+            ```yaml title="plugins/Nova/configs/config.yml"
+            resource_pack:
+              auto_upload:
+                enabled: true
+                service: xenondevs
+                key: "" # Your Patreon-Uploader Key
+            ```

 === "Manual resource pack hosting"

     For manual resource pack hosting, upload the resource pack found under `plugins/Nova/resource_pack/ResourcePack.zip` to a file uploader of your choice.